IIOP Continuing Education Courses

 This course will give the student sufficient knowledge to assure entry-level competence to enter the field of Pedorthics.
 This includes lectures, laboratory work, and demonstrated clinical interventions.
 After completing the 80-hour didactic online portion of the course and all related quizzes and exams, you will be eligible to complete the 5-day laboratory portion at the International Institute of Orthotics and Prosthetics campus.

-Classes will be held Monday, October 5th through Friday, October 9th, 2026.
+Monday, October 5th - Friday, October 9th, 2026.

 *At least 5 students must be enrolled and complete all didactic coursework to begin laboratory coursework.
 If fewer than 5 students complete the didactic coursework, students must wait until the next laboratory course offering.